gfx-labs/ip-contracts/scripts/proposals/UniPosition/txt.md

-# Proposal to add the capability for Interest Protocol to utilize Uniswap V3 Positions as collateral
+# Proposal to Utilize Uniswap V3 Positions as collateral
 This proposal will complete the necessary upgrades in order to allow for Uniswap V3 Positions to be used as collateral.

 ## Overview